niceyeti/tutornetes/misc/architecture.md

 * clean code contracts for OS and environment portability
 * orthogonal logging

 Not all of the factors have aged well.
-For instance, principle-12 "admin processes" advocates shelling into containers to baby them, which is explicitly discouraged in modern clouds apps.
+For instance, principle-12 "admin processes" advocates shelling into containers to baby them, which is explicitly discouraged in modern cloud apps.
 Manual configuration via shells creates snowflakes, pets, and drift.
 However it is still extremely useful for diagnostic, security, and development tasks.

 The twelve factors:
-1) Code base: there is always a 1:1 correlation between the codebase and the application, with the codebase managed by something like Git.
+1) Code base: there is always a 1:1 correlation between the codebase and the application, with the codebase managed by Git.
 2) Dependencies: the application never depends on system-wide dependencies, and its dependencies are explicitly declared in a manifest.
 A good example is that Golang apps are all statically compiled and do not dynamically link to system dependencies outside the app.
 3) Config: config is strictly separate from code, using environment variables and config-maps (k8s).
 Configuration must be able to change independently of code recompilation.
 4) Backing services: these are treated as 'attached resources', that can be redeployed independently of the application.
-I dislike the vagueness of the term 'attached resource', but I believe the point is that an app should be coded to an interface, not an implementation, and should not require code changes when an external resources fails/is-replaced and so on.
+I dislike the vagueness of the term 'attached resource', but I believe the point is that an app should be coded to an interface, not an implementation, and should not require code changes when an external resource fails/is-replaced and so on.
 5) Build, release, run: a build is the process of generating an executable package; a release combines the package with a config (dev, prod, etc), and a run is when the app is actually executed in an environment.
 These steps are strictly separated.
 6) Processes: the app is executed as stateless process(es).
 No state exists in the app; state is held in stateful backing services (databases).
 A sneaky counter-example is response caching or maintaining sticky sessions or connections in an app or a user.
 Design for statelessness and horizontal scalability.
 7) Port binding: the app binds to a specific port as a service.
 Thus apps can be as services decomposed as resource locations (urls), and managed in a decoupled manner (via k8s Services, load balancers, or more complex service mesh logic for example).